acarrou/Companion-Computer-Drone/README.md

     - [Parts Required](#parts-required)
     - [Assembly](#assembly)

 # Introduction
-This guide is here to help people interested in making a drone using an onboard computer of your choice.
-There are specific peices of hardware that are needed in order to complete this project.
+This guide is here to help people interested in making a drone using a Pixhawk to control it with an onboard computer of your choice using Dronekit or ROS.
+There are specific components that are needed in order to complete this project.

-Learn how to create a drone using a Pixhawk and control it with an onboard computer of your choice using Dronekit or ROS

 # Getting Started
 ## Parts Required